|Category:||Culture & Social Issues|

 “Finding this book is like discovering a wonderful treasure.
 John Dunlop has mined decades of experience as geriatrician, son of a mother with dementia, bioethics expert, and active church member to help the rest of us make sense of a condition that seems to rob people of every shred of dignity.
 Drawing on the glorious biblical truth of every person’s creation in the image of God, Dunlop shows that dignity cannot be lost even in the face of dementia.
 People entering or anticipating the experience of dementia, as well as their family, friends, and caregivers—in other words, nearly everyone—will find in this book the grace they need to cope with its challenges.”

-John F. Kilner, Professor of Bioethics and Contemporary Culture, Forman Endowed Chair of Ethics and Theology, Trinity Evangelical Divinity School; Director of Bioethics Programs, Trinity International University
+John F. Kilner, Professor Emeritus of Bioethics and Contemporary Culture, Trinity Evangelical Divinity School

 “Almost thirty years ago, my mother died of complications springing from nine years of Alzheimer’s Disease.
 During those nine years I read several helpful books that described the stages of the disease, what to expect, and how to respond.
 Nowadays similar resources are found on the web.
 But there is nothing quite like John Dunlop’s book on dementia.
 Decades of experience as a geriatrician and a devout Christian combine to help other believers think through dementia—what it means, how to trust God when you see its onset (in you or in friends and relatives), and, yes, how God glorifies himself and brings strength to his people precisely in the midst of such horrendous, ravaging illness.
 This book will help you become a better caregiver; more importantly, it will help you become a more mature and thoughtful Christian.
 It may even help you become a better patient.”